bloodmc/GriefDefenderDoc/docs/mods/Pixelmon.md

 Note: If you do not see the preset in GUI, make sure the files above end in `.conf`.

-See https://github.com/bloodmc/GriefDefender/wiki/Flag-Definitions-GUI for more info on how to work with presets and default settings for flags.
+See [Flag Definitions GUI](/wiki/basic/Flag-Definitions-GUI.html) for more info on how to work with presets and default settings for flags.